-9-BALL: This format is implemented 3 hours or a time designated by the Tournament Director into a 9-Ball match.
+- 9-BALL: This format is implemented 3 hours or a time designated by the Tournament Director into a 9-Ball match.
 The rack must be struck in the fifth individual match by the Sudden Death mark, or all subsequent individual matches will consist of all points earned being doubled.
-Each object ball pocketed will count as two points and the 9-ball will count as four points.

-These time limits may vary.
-See the Tournament Director for more information when Sudden Death goes into effect.

-- 5. DECLARING PLAYERS: Once both teams have declared a player, the players cannot be changed unless the team's choice of player will violate the Team Skill Level Limit rule or the Limited Senior Skill Level rule. - 6.
+Each object ball pocketed will count as two points and the 9-ball will count as four points. - These time limits may vary.
+See the Tournament Director for more information when Sudden Death goes into effect. - Sudden Death is always at the tournament Directors discretion and a match can be put in Sudden Death earlier than stated time, if he/she decides. - In addition, The Tournament Director may split matches on to two tables at any time when needed or necessary. - 5.
+DECLARING PLAYERS: Once both teams have declared a player, the players cannot be changed unless the team's choice of player will violate the Team Skill Level Limit rule or the Limited Senior Skill Level rule. - 6.
 COACHING: A time-out may be taken to coach a player only once per game.
 If a teammate suggests a time-out to the player, the time-out will be charged even if the player disagrees with the decision to take the time-out.
 However, if a player requests a time-out and the coach refuses to take the time-out, no time-out will be charged.
 Scorekeepers should mark all coaching time-outs on the scoresheet.
 When the player has ball-in-hand, coaches are allowed to place the cue ball during a coaching time-out.
 All rules regarding fouling the cue ball apply to a coach when they place the cue ball for a player.